 The Bronx Baptist Day Care and Learning Center was established in 1977, at a time when the south Bronx was in dire need of hope.
 With only one child, Sis.
 Jennifer “Carmen” Ellis, with the blessing of Pastor Simpson, started a day care center, and served as it’s first program director.
 The day care eventually became a fully licensed pre-school program, with a Summer Camp, and After School program.
 It continues to operate today providing the best care and learning opportunities for children in this neighborhood.
 Additional programs of the church extend into the area of health advocacy to eliminate health disparities for Bronx residents and to provide improved dietary choices and access to fresher food products; and affordable housing, working with a group of other pastors and developers to procure funding, acquire land, and build multiple apartment complexes, and single and multi-family homes in the South Bronx community.
 Since 1983, with the assistance of a Federal grant and “hunger funds” from our State Convention, the church has operated, and continues to operate, a Food Distribution program and a Soup Kitchen to benefit families in our community.

 In October 2011, after 47 of pastoral leadership, the Founding Pastor, The Late Reverend Dr. Samuel G. Simpson, retired from active ministry.
 He went home to be with the Lord on February 23, 2015.
 On July 2, 2018 a double street naming honoring the life and legacy of Dr. Simpson took place at both Bronx Baptist Church and Wake-Eden Community Baptist Church - renaming the corner “Rev. Dr. Samuel Simpson Way.”
-The vision and the dream continue under the leadership of the Reverend Frank Williams, who served under Dr. Simpson’s leadership and mentorship for 20 years and two Associate Ministers, the Reverend Dr. Pedreto Graham-Brown, also a son of this ministry, and the Reverend Dr. Pauline Heslop, Minister Roy Jennings, Minister Donald Sharpe, Deacon Charles Copeland, Deacon Chibuzo Uruakpa, Sis.
+The vision and the dream continue under the leadership of Lead Pastor, Reverend Frank Williams, who served under Dr. Simpson’s leadership and mentorship for 20 years.
+The Leadership Team includes: Rev. Dr. Pedreto Graham-Brown, Rev. Dr. Pauline Heslop, Minister Roy Jennings, Minister Donald Sharpe, Deacon Charles Copeland, Deacon Chibuzo Uruakpa, Sis.
 Renee Trewick, Sis.
 Vivienne Uruakpa and Sis.
 E. Ruth Dyer.
 Together we continue to communicate the changeless Christ in a changing world.